Benefits of Becoming a CCNA (Cisco Certified Network Associate)

 Depending on how much time a CCNA applicant dedicates to studying and preparing, this program can take anywhere from 2.5-5 months.
 Individuals with less time to dedicate to training may take even longer.

 In-class CCNA programs are designed to help IT professionals learn the skills necessary to succeed on the job and pass the certification exam.
-Going into a certification exam with the skills from ICND1 and ICND2 training classes will greatly increases your chances of passing the exams on the first try.
+Going into a certification exam with the skills from ICND1 and ICND2 training classes will greatly increase your chances of passing the exams on the first try.
 At Centriq Training, we offer CCNA training with an instructor and Cisco gear in the classroom with you.
 That hands-on experience prepares you for your certification exam and day-to-day challenges you face as an IT pro.

 How much does a CCNA exam cost?

-If you are prepared to take the exam without any training, the fee for the most of the tests are $250 with select tests set at $295.
+If you are prepared to take the exam without any training, the fee for most of the tests is $250 with select tests set at $295.
 Remember, each certification requires multiple tests, so costs range anywhere from $500-$800 depending upon your desired specialization.
 For more information on each CCNA specialization and requirements, visit Cisco’s site here.

 Online learning materials can range widely based on the amount of content included in online packages as well as the form.
 Video content, for instance, may cost more than a library of text content.